-The Sub-Fund invests at least 50% of net assets in bonds denominated in euro.
+Investments: The Sub-Fund invests at least 75% of net assets in equities that are issued by companies in the MSCI EUROPE index that are headquartered, or do substantial business, in Europe.

 The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.
-The Sub-Fund may use credit derivatives (up to 40% of net assets).